beefproject/beef/.github/CONTRIBUTING.md

 Below are the steps needed to add code to BeEF on Github to the master branch:

-1. Clone the repository and create a new branch
+1. Fork the repository and create a new branch

 2. Write and commit your new code to that branch

 3. Run the existing tests to make sure they pass

+4. Make a pull request from the forked branch to BeEF master

 See https://github.com/beefproject/beef/wiki/BeEF-Testing for steps to write tests.